Sentiment Analysis Report

 Paternalistic Supervision

 "Pag walang nagbabantay, walang gagawa" — if no one is watching, no one will work.
-This employer mindset pre-dates the pandemic.
-Surveillance tools deployed in response — keystroke loggers, screenshot captures every 5 minutes, mandatory camera-on, workstation selfies — represent a digital recreation of physical oversight.
-Workers find it deeply insulting: "parang nasa kulungan" (like being in prison).
+Surveillance tools deployed — keystroke loggers, screenshot captures every 5 minutes — represent a digital recreation of physical oversight.

 07